8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/budgeting/content.md

 If you want, delete all the pre-created categories and create one called miscellaneous expenses.
 The information gleaned from having one expense account won't be helpful because “miscellaneous” will be 100 percent of your budget.

-Instead, let's create a bucket smaller than miscellaneous but helps discern the total cost of ownership for something.
+Instead, let's create a bucket smaller than miscellaneous but discerns the total cost of ownership for something.

 For the average person, housing is their number one expense; don't break it down, though.
 If a transaction is required for the smooth operation of your house, use the housing expense account.